conneroisu/single-cycle-mips-verilog/README.md

 individual components as well as the overall processor.
 The test-benches allowed me to simulate the processor’s behavior and debug any issues that arose during the development process.</p>
-<p>In addition to the Verilog implementation, I also compared and
+<p>In addition to the Verilog implementation, I also compared my experience with writing a similar single-cycle processor
-contrasted my experience with writing a similar single-cycle processor in VHDL.
+in VHDL.
 This comparison provided insights into the differences and similarities between the two hardware description languages.
 While Verilog offers a more concise and flexible syntax, VHDL